The Theory of Economic Complexity: The Single Capability Model

 Figure~\ref{fig:single_cap2} summarizes the matrices in the single capability model for a case involving an odd number of economies and an even number of activities (11 economies and 20 activities).
 In this case, the key difference is that center row of $M_{cp}$ which extends through all columns of the matrix and results in a small overlap between the two clusters in $M_{cc'}$.\\

-Next, we consider the case in which the number of economies and activities are odd.
+Finally, we consider the case in which both the number of economies and activities are odd, which, as we will see, points towards the robustness when both the economy and activity distributions are asymmetric, introducing an activity with average factor intensity alongside the economy with average capability level.
 In this case, the diversity of economies and the ubiquity of activities is no longer constant.
-Now the $M_{cp}$ matrix has both, one row and one column that are completely filled, which correspond respectively to the economy and activity with $r_{c} = \langle r \rangle$ and $q_{c} = \langle q \rangle$.
+Now the $M_{cp}$ matrix has both, one row and one column that are completely filled, which correspond respectively to the economy and activity with $r_{c} = \langle r \rangle$ and $q_{p} = \langle q \rangle$.
 That is:\\

 \\